nus-unix-workshop/2021-s1/docs/file-management.md

 ### `man`: Online MANual

 An online help facility is available in Unix via the `man` command (`man` stands for MANual).
 To look for more information about any Unix command, for example, `ls`, type `man ls`.
 Type `man man` and refer to Man Pages to find out more about the facility.
 To exit `man`, press `q`.

+## Other Useful Online Tools

+- [explainshell](https://explainshell.com/) explain each shell command for you